xToshiro/gps-temp-view/README.md

 ## Data Visualization

 You can use data visualization software such as spreadsheets or geographic mapping software to analyze the collected data and map urban heat islands in the city.

+# Project Update Log

+## Version 4.0 - AirTemp View (Current Version)

+### Release Date: 08/10/2023

+#### Summary:

+In the latest update, Version 4.0, named "AirTemp View," we have introduced significant improvements to the project's data collection process.
+Now, data is collected every second, providing more granular information for urban heat island monitoring.

+#### What's New:

+1. **Real-Time Clock (RTC) Synchronization:** With Version 4.0, we have implemented real-time clock (RTC) synchronization.
+The ESP32's internal RTC is now synchronized with the date and time data from the GPS module.
+This synchronization ensures accurate timekeeping during data collection.

+2. **Second-Level Data Collection:** Data is now collected at the second level of granularity.
+This increased frequency allows for more precise tracking of environmental conditions.
+The ESP32's internal RTC is used as a synchronization factor for the seconds, ensuring that data is consistently collected every second.

+3. **Backup GPS Synchronization:** Users now have the flexibility to use a backup GPS, such as a mobile application, for synchronization.
+Data can be synchronized later by aligning the date and time from the backup GPS with the collected data.

+#### How to Upgrade:

+To take advantage of these new features, please update your project code to Version 4.0.
+Refer to the updated documentation for instructions on how to implement RTC synchronization and utilize the enhanced data collection capabilities.

+#### Notes:

+Ensure that you are familiar with the changes introduced in this update and make any necessary adjustments to your project setup for optimal data collection and analysis.

+---

+**Note:** Always ensure the accuracy of GPS data for reliable synchronization, and consider privacy and data security when handling collected information.

 ## Contributions